Phillis Wheatley: the ‘Mother of Black Literature’

 'Poems on Various Subjects, Religious and Moral'

-Title page of Poems on Various Subjects, Religious and Moral 1773Phillis Wheatley's work 'Poems on Various Subjects, Religious and Moral', published in September 1773, is small, slim book and bound with plain card (SHC ref 1487/118/1).
+Title page of Poems on Various Subjects, Religious and Moral 1773Phillis Wheatley's work 'Poems on Various Subjects, Religious and Moral', published in September 1773, is small, slim book and bound with plain card (reference 1487/118/1).
 It may look insignificant and unassuming, but its importance belies its appearance as it packs a mighty message of how the words and observations of one Black woman in the late eighteenth century can become ground-breaking history.

-Born c.1753, Phillis Wheatley was taken from West Africa at the age of about 8 years old and became enslaved in Boston, Massachusetts, USA.
+Born circa 1753, Phillis Wheatley was taken from West Africa at the age of about 8 years old and became enslaved in Boston, Massachusetts, USA.
 Her birth name is not known - she was given her Western name having been transported aboard a ship called 'The Phillis'.
 Phillis was purchased as a personal servant for the wife of John Wheatley, a wealthy American merchant.
 But Phillis' life soon became a complete anomaly as the Wheatleys educated her in English, Classics, literature and theology, at a time when African Americans were not schooled and actively discouraged from learning how to read and write.
 Phillis was clearly gifted and was said to have a natural curiosity and so she began writing poetry, with her first poem being printed in a local newspaper in 1767.
 Nineteen poems followed and Phillis' popularity spread but with no one in America willing to publish her work the Wheatleys wrote to the Countess of Huntingdon in England, for whose chaplain Phillis had previously written an elegy.
 Endorsed by British nobility, Phillis, aged only 20, embarked upon a publicity tour managed by John Wheatley.

 Once in London, Phillis became a living testimony for the Abolition movement who lauded her abilities.
 As a result of her tour, her book 'Poems on Various Subjects, Religious and Moral' was published.
 The book carries an engraving of Phillis inside the front cover, posed with her pen, a rare artistic depiction of a Black person at that time.
 The poems are a mixture of heroic and classically inspired subjects, dedications to notable persons and friends, and religious fervour, reflecting her education by the Wheatleys.
 One poem, however, gives us an insight into Phillis' past life.
-'On being brought from AFRICA to AMERICA' contains language that today is unacceptable to us, and critics believe that the line 'Some view our sable race with scornful eye'** reveals her awareness of the racial prejudice she experienced, despite her obvious literary talent.
+'On being brought from Africa to America' contains language that today is unacceptable to us, and critics believe that the line 'Some view our sable race with scornful eye'** reveals her awareness of the racial prejudice she experienced, despite her obvious literary talent.
 The incredible achievement of Phillis' poetry was the catalyst to her being granted freedom.
 It was however a freedom short-lived, as following the deaths of both John and Susanna Wheatley, Phillis died in poverty in 1784.

 The importance of provenance

 Signature of Ursula Maitland As archivists we always stress the importance of provenance: where do items come from and who did they belong to?
 All this information helps us to understand and catalogue items more accurately.
 So, who owned this book and what is it doing in the Ware family collection?
 The inside front cover of this volume bears an inscription that it was owned by Ursula Maitland.
-Ursula (formerly Polhill, 1756-1836) married her second husband, James Ware FRS (1756-1815), an eye surgeon, and they had six children.
+Ursula (formerly Polhill, 1756 to 1836) married her second husband, James Ware F.R.S.
+(1756 to 1815), an eye surgeon, and they had six children.
 Pencil notes tucked inside the volume show that someone had briefly researched Ursula and the book itself some years ago.
 The Ware family were devoutly Christian; some were Anglican, others Nonconformist, and they were involved in a huge number of philanthropic concerns.
 With this in mind, it makes perfect sense for Ursula, as a woman educated in Christian teachings, to have owned a book of poems which reflected these values.
 We assume that she also supported the abolition of slavery and was interested in religious writings, as well as literature.
 We don't know where Ursula would have purchased the book, it may even have been a gift, but slavery was abolished during her lifetime and we can only wonder at her feelings about this momentous piece of legislation.

 Discover more about Phillis Wheatley and the Ware family on our Exploring Surrey's Past website.